Traun Bike Trail R4

 Signage: R4 (Part of the Upper Austrian cycling network)

-Opening times for bridges at hydroelectric power plants; Ottenheim - Wilhering and Abwinden – Asten: 24 hours around the clock
+Opening times of the power plant bridges at Ottensheim – Wilhering and Abwinden – Asten: open to cyclists all year round and 24 hours a day

 - Board possible